Professor-Ruiz/Master-Assignment-Template/TEACHER_README.md

     - You'll use this each time you make a new assignment repository
     - Don't make changes to your ***Master-Assignment-Template***

-## Create a custom assignment repository for each new assignment
+## Create custom assignment repositories
 1. Create a new repository
 2. In the pull-down menu with the text ***No Template***, find your ***Master-Assignment-Template***